Carbon: carbon tetrafluoride

 - carbon fluoride

-The carbon in carbon tetrafluoride formally is in the oxidation state 4.
+The oxidation number of carbon in carbon tetrafluoride is 4.

 - Hill system formula: C1F4

 - CAS registry number: [75-73-0]

 - Colour: colourless

 - Boiling point: -128°C

 - Density: 1.96 (-184°C)

 C + 2F2 → CF4